Updated August 2019

 Possible bases - Oban

 Often ranked as one of Scotland’s prettiest villages North Berwick is also home to the Scottish Seabird Centre where you can take a boat out to the famous Bass Rock.
+There are other types of boat trips available and nearby is the National Museum of Flight where you can board Scotland's only Concorde and explore the history of aviation from WW1 to the present day with interactive displays and hands-on exhibitions.

 Possible bases - Edinburgh, Falkirk, Fife